 Q: Was a firearm loaded through the muzzle with gunpowder, optionally some wadding and then a bullet? ¶

 A: Yes, Greatly improved muzzleloaders are manufactured today and have many enthusiasts, many of whom hunt large and small game with their guns.

-Q: Is a firearm one that performs all steps necessary to prepare the it to discharge again after firing—assuming cartridges remain in the weapon's feed device or magazine? ¶
+Q: Is a firearm one that performs all steps necessary to prepare it for firing again after a single discharge? ¶